-My ire had been piqued so I decided to check this person’s Facebook profile and guess what I found?
+This piqued my interest so I decided to check this person’s Facebook profile and guess what I found?

 The person concerned is indeed a practicing psychologist and their Facebook page both promotes their clinic services and provides full contact details on how to make appointments with them.

-And guess what area of practice they specialize in?
+And guess what area of practice they claim to specialize in?

 Now call me naive, but just when exactly did parent forums become the feeding grounds for professionals trolling for new clients?

-No wonder I found this persons remarks and cold academic way of dealing with the concerns and situations of parents so detached and personally disturbing.
+No wonder I found this persons remarks and cold academic way of dealing with the legitimate concerns and situations of real parents to be so disturbingly detached.

 So the next time you find yourself in a forum where something or someone just doesn’t feel right, listen to your gut instincts and check it out.